 The above link is where you can find detailed information on what restrictions have been eased and what is still in force.
-If you are unsure about what you can and cannot do under Phase 2, please read the information on the gov.scot webpage
+If you are unsure about what you can and cannot do in Tier 1, please read the information on the gov.scot webpage

 Test and Protect